JasselD/JasselNotes/Revision/DHCP message type.md

 - A client initiating a message to find a DHCP server

 **DHCPOFFER**
-- A DHCP server responding to thje
+- A DHCP server responding to the initial request by a client